joemasilotti/masilotti.com/_posts/2023-02-09-progressively-enhanced-turbo-native-apps-in-the-app-store.md

 [GroupUp](https://apps.apple.com/us/app/groupup-find-local-groups/id6444784184?platform=iphone), an app helping folks find and form local groups, heavily relies on panning around a map.
 An embedded Google Maps or Apple Maps on mobile web still leaves a lot to be desired.
 The experience might work fine for a single screen but not when it’s the core feature of your product.

 GroupUp’s iOS app launches directly to a native map with pins for each group nearby.
-Tapping a pin kicks off the Turbo Native integration by rendering the web version of that group’s landing page.
+Tapping a pin kicks off the Hotwire Native integration by rendering the web version of that group’s landing page.

 This hybrid approach means GroupUp can focus on the core experience - the map - and leave everything else to the existing HTML and CSS screens rendered from the server.